 Washing my face and hands, and having drinking water was a problem.
 I had no water in my van.
 If I got thirsty I went to Chick-Fl-A and asked for a cup of water.
 It was twenty cents, and I had several gift cards, but still, I recommend a better way of storing water.
 When I went to bed at night I had nowhere to wash my face or brush my teeth.

 Sleeping in the van was not ideal.
 For one main reason; safety.
 I had no curtains and anyone who walked next to my van could easily look right in and see there is a person sleeping there.
 I woke up in the middle of the night panicked that someone was trying to break in.
 They weren’t, but it had me freaked.
 I was not parked in a safe place in town either so that did not help my case.

 Overall I really just was not prepared to live in my van, but quite honestly it was one of the greatest experiences.
 I really had to think about everything I was doing.
-In my apartment I stayed up late watching Netflix and being bored, but in my van I didn’t have wifi or lights at night.
+In my apartment, I stayed up late watching Netflix and being bored, but in my van, I didn’t have wifi or lights at night.
 It made me disconnect for a while.
 Ten out of ten, I would do it again.
-Learning from all my mistakes and experiences I may do things a little different next time.
-Hopefully, in the future I can remodel a sprinter van and make it my home.
+Learning from all my mistakes and experiences I may do things a little differently next time.
+Hopefully, in the future, I can remodel a sprinter van and make it my home.